Here are all the winners from the 2024 Grammys – rolling list

 John Primer – ‘Teardrops For Magic Slim Live At Rosa’s Lounge’

-Bobby Rush – ‘All My Love for You’
+Bobby Rush – ‘All My Love for You’ – winner

 Best Contemporary Blues Album